 Manchester Networking Event - Meaningful Approaches to Stakeholder Engagement

-This event is open to individuals who work, volunteer or are looking to join the UK Sports & Physical Activity sector.
+This event was open to individuals who work, volunteer or are looking to join the UK Sports & Physical Activity sector.

 Ruth Miller is a senior sports governance and organisational change leader with over 20 years’ experience driving governance reform, strategic transformation and culture change across sport and physical activity.